 - an RPG campaign, or your party’s shenanigans

 You can attach timelines to an article in World Anvil.
-This means that as well as having an article describing (for example) an important city in your world, you can show a visual timeline summarising the major events – invasions, uprisings, major disasters, and triumphs!
+This means that as well as having an article describing (for example) an important city in your world, you can show a visual timeline summarizing the major events – invasions, uprisings, major disasters, and triumphs!

 What should I do next?

 This article is part of the Get Started on World Anvil series.
 Now you’ve got the hang of timelines, why not add some finishing touches to your new world with a Visual Theme?
 Or view the others in the series:

 Not yet on World Anvil?
 Create your free account here!
 And if you’re looking for more help, check out the full written help guides, the Discord community, and the Youtube channel.